f-xyz/ng-repeat-fast/README.md

 # ngRepeatFast
 [![Build Status](https://travis-ci.org/f-xyz/ng-repeat-fast.svg?branch=master)](https://travis-ci.org/f-xyz/ng-repeat-fast)

-* Never removes DOM nodes.
+Incomplete but faster `ng-repeat` realisation.
-* Instead it adds `ng-hide` class on corresponding node when item was removed.
+It never removes DOM nodes.
+Though it adds `ng-hide` class on corresponding node when item was removed instead.

 * Supports `track by`.
 * Supports *arrays of objects* only.
 So: